ProGraphics/prostyle.io/pages/documentation/properties.md

 <hr class="t60 b60">

 ## Crop
-The <code>crop</code> property determines whether a container's content is visible outside of it's boundaries.
+The <code>crop</code> property determines whether a container's content is visible outside of its boundaries.
 For instance, if a layer contains a text item, and the text item is positioned partly beyond the layer's bounds, should it appear cut off or display normally?

 Cropping may cause [3D](/concepts/#3d) rendering to appear flat, per the [CSS Transforms Specification](https://drafts.csswg.org/css-transforms/#3d-rendering-contexts) as implemented by the browser.